home > interesting topics > where else

-There are several destinations for those that hold onto their belief in the Bible and wish to find a like-minded group to associate with.
+There are several Christian destinations for those that hold onto their belief in the Bible and wish to find a like-minded group to associate with.
 Protestant religions are more familiar as Jehovah's Witnesses are considered a branch of Protestantism, hold to the "sola scriptura" principle that the Watchtower adheres to; that is, the Bible alone, and use the Protestant Bible Canon.
-Some are drawn to the Baptists because of their active participation in preaching and missionary works.
+Some are drawn to Baptists because of their active participation in preaching and missionary works.
 Some find churches with an Alpha program worth trying (www.alpha.org).
 Others are comfortable with the way Anglicans operate in a decentralised manner similar to early Christians, along with their rejection of hellfire.

 There are many Christian fellowships that are based around love of Jesus and healthy lifestyles without judgment and guilt trips.
 These may be set up by a major religion or be interdenominational.
 Groups such as Christian Crusade for Christ, Campus Crusade for Christ, Youth for Christ and Couples for Christ have healthy fellowship.
 Whereas the Watchtower has little to offer children many healthy Christian churches organise Sunday school, social occasions, camps and activities for youths.

 Some former Witnesses remain firmly opposed to the Trinity and find it difficult joining Churches with Trinitarian beliefs.
 Groups that reject the Trinity include Christadelphians, and Bible Students, however, it is possible to attend most denominations without having to imagine God in terms of a Trinity.
 Many Church goers do not understand the doctrinal intricacies of the Trinity and think and talk of the Father and the Son as two separate entities.

 - Universal reconciliation; that eventually all will find salvation and reconciliation with God